About MEF >> Frequently Asked Questions

 What is the price for Public Libraries?

-The DVD price for public libraries is $34.95 plus shipping and handling.
+The DVD price (for most, but not all, of our titles) for public libraries is $34.95 plus shipping and handling.
 This price includes one time public performance rights.
 Lifetime public performance rights can be purchased for an additional $50.
 Films ordered with a public library license must be shipped to a public library address.

 Can you explain in more detail your pricing method?